Police investigating fires at two south Minneapolis mosques

 Police are asking that anyone who recognizes the person in the photographs to contact them at policetips@minneapolismn.gov, or to leave a voicemail at 612-673-5845.

-People can also share information anonymously by calling CrimeStoppers at 1-800-222-TIPS (8477), or by submitting tips electronically at www.CrimeStoppersMN.org.
+People can also share information anonymously by calling CrimeStoppers at 1-800-222-TIPS (8477), or submitting them electronically at www.CrimeStoppersMN.org.

+Mercy Islamic Center is also planning to hold a community solidarity event this coming Saturday at 7 p.m. to gather community support.